Midlife set me on an emotional roller coaster – I knew something needed to change

 With a new career focus, I have had to embrace a growth mindset: Believing that when I don’t know how to do something, I can learn.
 Making the time and commitment to challenge myself and acquire new skills has been fun and rewarding.

-I took me a while to realize that I was overlooking the obvious, as I struggled with where to direct my time and attention.
+I took me a while to realize that I was overlooking the obvious as I struggled with where to direct my time and attention as my kids needed me less.
 I could be the recipient of it.
 It wasn’t selfish to prioritize my health and goals, it was exactly what I needed to do.
 This reframe made me feel optimistic and excited about the future.

 If you’ve sailed through midlife without any emotional upheaval, that’s wonderful.
 If you are feeling confused, angry or sad, I hope it will help you to know you are not alone.
 And from what I’ve learned, it’s happening for a reason.

 Still, life might feel pretty bumpy right now.
 I am still travelling the midlife road, so I get it.
 But bumpy roads often come with beautiful scenery.
-For me, that has been the chance to rediscover things about myself that got pushed aside for too many years.
+For me, that has been the chance to explore new interests and rediscover things about myself that I had forgotten while I busy was taking care of everyone else.
+To me that is the wonderful opportunity of midlife.

 If you are looking for practical ways to put yourself first in your own life, I share the 5 things that have worked for me in Making Yourself a Priority at Midlife.